Ian R. Walker

 |Glyptotendipes: Head capsule preserved in Holocene lake sediments from British Columbia, Canada.|

-Ian is a member of both the Biology, and the Earth & Environmental Sciences, and Physical Geography units at the University of British Columbia Okanagan.
+Ian is a member of both the Biology, and the Earth, Environmental and Geographical Science departments at the University of British Columbia Okanagan.
 Originally a native of Miramichi in New Brunswick, he gradually drifted westward as a graduate student before joining the Okanagan University College faculty in 1991, and accepting a position at UBC's Okanagan Campus in 2005.

 At UBC, Ian is responsible for a variety of courses, including especially those pertaining to freshwater ecology for the Freshwater Science and Biology (B.Sc.)
 Degree programmes.
 He teaches Quaternary Palaeoecology for the Geography, and Earth & Environmental Science programmes.
 Ian has held Guest Professorships at the Geobotanical Institute, University of Bern, Switzerland, and the Department of Physical Geography & Quaternary Geology at Stockholm University.
 He has supervised or co-supervised graduate students (formally or informally) at Simon Fraser University and Université Laval, as well as University of British Columbia.